dprint/dprint/website/cli.md

 dprint fmt --incremental
 ```

-Alternatively, you may specify this in the `dprint.json` configuration file (recommended):
+Alternatively, you may specify this in the dprint configuration file (recommended):

 ```jsonc
 {